2022

 Zönnchen, Benedikt; Kleinmeier, Benedikt; Köster, Gerta

-Vadere---A simulation framework to compare locomotion models Inproceedings
+Vadere---A simulation framework to compare locomotion models Proceedings Article

 In: Zuriguel, Iker; Garcimartín, Ángel; Cruz, Raúl (Ed.): Traffic and Granular Flow 2019, Springer, 2020.